Master of Sports Medicine

 - Term 1 Intake - January and Term 3 Intake - July

-The Master of Sports Medicine has been designed for qualified practitioners who have a passion for excellence in sports and exercise medicine working with athletes of all ages and abilities.
+The Master of Sports Medicine is a course designed for qualified practitioners with a passion for excellence in sports and exercise medicine working with athletes of all ages and abilities.

 As a student of this course you’ll have access to a network of internationally recognised experts in sports medicine and clinicians working with elite sports teams and institutions.
 You’ll also have the opportunity to appraise authentic expert consultations of real clinical cases.